WE THE DREAMER

 When Praise and Insult Cancel Out.

-Here’s the test—pause right there.
+Here’s the test: pause right there.

-Silently say: “Within consciousness, nothing matters.”
+Silently say: “Within awareness, nothing matters.”